 You can learn more about CI/CD in this blog post.

 As a development codebase grows, so often does the development team.
 With new feature requests, developers and innovation syncing and aligning to a development pace can be difficult, especially for complex feature work.
 There are many challenges that long-running feature work face when it comes to delivering fast.
 Merge conflicts arise for long-lived development branches, and often, features require manual testing.
-Feature flags control the visibility of features behind a logic (often Boolean) flag.
+Feature flags, also known as feature toggles, control the visibility of features behind a logic (often Boolean) flag.
 This allows teams to avoid redeploying an application to enable a feature for testing or production.

 Feature flag management also has many benefits to development workflows.
 Contributors to a codebase don’t have to wait for a feature to be fully finished to merge into the development or main branch.
 Developers can also test their features by controlling their feature flag and exposing their feature in a running application in a test or development environment.

-A/B testing, also known as spilt testing, is a technique that involves exposing two variants of the same application service to different segments of users.
+A/B testing, also known as split testing, is a technique that involves exposing two variants of the same application service to different segments of users.
 By shifting specific over to different versions of an application, teams can compare, experiment, and better understand how these changes impact a specific set of users.
+To effectively conduct A/B testing, it's essential to know how to create a flag that can toggle between the two variants.

 Also known as feature rollout, these deployment or release strategies are used to change or upgrade a running instance of an application.
 There are three kinds of deployment strategies, rolling deployments, blue-green deployments, and canary deployments.
 Of these three strategies, two are progressive since they involve progressively shifting user traffic to a running service.